GateNLP/python-gatenlp/docs/index.md

 ## Requirements

 Requirements:
-* Python 3.6 or later
+* Python 3.5 or later, Python 3.4 may work
 * sortedcontainers 2.0.0 or later
+* For Python 3.4 the module "typing" must be installed

 ## Overview of the documentation: